 Qlik has been a major player in the analytic space for many years now and they offer embedded analytics as well as enterprise capabilities.
 Although I’ve seen large Qlik deployments of enterprise analytics, I can’t speak to their embedded capabilities.

 Tableau is possibly the best known platform in the analytics space, but most people think of them as a desktop analysis tool.
 In fact, Tableau has offered embedded analytic capabilities for several years now.
-I don’t feel that their management ecosystems is quite as robust as some other solutions, but the visualizations are stunning.
+I don’t feel that their management ecosystems (tools for deploying, maintaning, and managing a deployed analytic app) is quite as robust as some other solutions, but the visualizations are stunning.
+Note: on June 10, 2019 Tableau announced its acquisition by Salesforce.